 While the original Rolex Yacht-Master is an ultra-luxurious take on Rolex’s already popular sports watches, the Rolex Yacht-Master II was purpose-built to time out regattas in competitive sailing.
 Essentially, the Yacht-Master is the kind of watch you wear while lounging on a boat and a Yacht-Master II is what you wear if you’re racing one.
-Nonetheless, both Rolex watches are incredibly popular models in the brand’s lineup with collectors ogling over their beautiful alloys and sophisticated designs.
+Nonetheless, both Rolex watches are incredibly popular, sought-after for their sleek designs and impeccable quality.

-With that in mind, if you’re in the market for a Rolex Yacht-Master, there are some important things you should know about the model (such as its history, pricing, and features) before you make a decision.
-Here, we’ve compiled everything you need to know to make the most informed purchase possible.
+>With that in mind, if you’re in the market for a Rolex Yacht-Master, there are some important things you should know about the model (such as its history, pricing, and features) before you make a decision.
+Here, we’ve compiled everything you need to know about buying Yacht-Master and Yacht-Master II watches to make the most informed purchase possible.
 Ready to get started?

 Click here to learn more about Rolesium: a special metal combination that is only featured on the Rolex Yacht-Master.